Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 • Compression garments to support circulation

-• Increased fluids and electrolytes for blood volume
+• Increased fluids and electrolytes to support blood volume

-• Recumbent exercise (like gentle cycling or floor yoga) when I could
+• Recumbent exercise (like gentle cycling or floor yoga) when possible

 None of it was linear.
-Some weeks I’d feel progress; others, I’d regress without reason.
+Some weeks I improved; others, I regressed without clear reason.
 But each adjustment helped me feel a little more in control.

 Family and the Shifting Normal

-What Long COVID doesn’t just steal is your stamina, it steals your predictability.
+Long COVID doesn’t just steal your stamina—it steals your predictability.

-My family had to learn that “maybe later” meant “if my heart rate lets me.”
+My family had to learn that “maybe later” meant “if my heart rate allows it.”
 My kids became experts in bringing me water with electrolytes.
-My partner learned to recognize my color changes before I fainted.
+My partner learned to recognise my colour changes before I fainted.

 The Science Behind the Symptoms

-Recovery for me doesn’t mean “back to before.”
+Recovery for me doesn’t mean going back to how things were before.
 It means:

 • Being able to cook without collapsing